thi-ng/umbrella/packages/meta-css/README.md

 - **hue**: in degrees
 - **alpha**: in [0,1] range

-Defines a oklch() color variable quad with a common base name
+Defines a oklch() color variable with given name and additional derived vars for each channel (e.g. `--name-hue`).
+Use `adjust-oklch()` to create derived versions from this base color.

 ##### `def-rgb(name, red, green, blue, alpha)`